crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 We are in absolutely no hurry to grow
 --------------------------

-There's no economic incentive to grow so the main reasons we're interested in adding people is to work with people that complement our areas of competence in the digital and agile product management space or because they're simply amazing and share our values.
+There's no economic incentive to grow so the main reasons we're interested in adding Members is to work with people that complement our areas of competence in the coaching and agile product management space or because they're simply amazing and share our values.

-With happiness as our key metric, growth and revenue are a side effect so recruiting for the sake of these latter metrics doesn't rate.
+With happiness as our key metric, growth and revenue are a side effect, so recruiting for the sake of these latter metrics doesn't rate.

 Having said all of that, we're still relatively new and don't know what the right number is, and how often to do it.
 As we learn we'll continue to update these pages.